Ahmedtawfik247/Ahmedtawfik247/README.md

 ## 👋 Hi, I'm Ahmed Tawfik

 🧪 **Software Test Engineer** with experience in **Manual** and **Automated Testing** of web applications and RESTful APIs.
-Committed to delivering high-quality software through efficient testing strategies and clean automation design.
+Focused on delivering high-quality software through structured testing strategies and maintainable automation frameworks.
 ---

 ## 🔍 Testing Skills